 Leveraging Predictive Analytics

-The World Economic Forum mentioned in one of its Global Technology Reports that data is “a new form of asset class and is now the equivalent of oil or gold.”
-Big Data has slowly crept its way in the daily lives of the common man, without much fanfare.
+The World Economic Forum mentioned in one of its reports that data is “a new form of asset class and is now the equivalent of oil or gold.”
+Big data has slowly crept its way into our daily lives without much fanfare.
 With or without our knowledge, we too have somehow contributed significantly to the big data juggernaut.

-When a telephone service provider suggests that you change your existing billing plan in order to help you in economizing your phone usage, it’s only technology at work in order to provide convenience to consumers and more revenues to service providers.
-They are relying on current and past data to determine future performance, through the use of statistics and predictive modelling, which in other words is known as predictive modelling.
+When a telephone service provider suggests that you change your existing billing plan to help you in economizing your phone usage, it’s only technology at work to provide convenience to consumers and more revenues to service providers.
+They are relying on current and past data to determine future performance through the use of statistics and predictive modeling.

-The trend of Predictive Analytics is becoming mainstream and more and more businesses are incorporating it in day-to-day activities to harness its power.
-The maturity of businesses is also rising, as are the expectations and now the focus is on getting gleaning actionable intelligence for future events.
-And businesses are turning to Predictive analytics to gain this insight.
+Predictive Analytics is becoming mainstream.
+More and more businesses are incorporating it in day-to-day activities to harness its power.
+Enterprises are leveraging Predictive Analytics for gleaning actionable intelligence for future events.

 THE VERTICAL IMPACT

-Marketing functions can explore analytics for retaining or reactivating customers with the right incentives.
-Manufacturing organizations are also exploiting its power in various ways.
-Financial institutions are using analytics to identify high-risk probable customers and minimize default risks, as well as cross-selling and upselling their products, customer segmentation, fraud detection, cash planning etc. Healthcare organizations are parsing patient history to enable more accurate diagnoses, studying responses to medication, reducing hospital readmissions, integrating bedside medical device data into algorithms which help detect deteriorating vital signs in critical patients in real-time and more.
+Marketing functions can leverage it for retaining or reactivating customers with the right incentives.
+Manufacturing organizations are also exploiting their power in various ways.
+Financial institutions are using analytics to identify high-risk probable customers and minimize default risks, as well as cross-selling and up-selling their products, customer segmentation, fraud detection, cash planning, etc. Healthcare organizations are parsing patient history to enable more accurate diagnosis, studying responses to medication, reducing hospital readmissions, integrating bedside medical device data into algorithms that help detect deteriorating vital signs in critical patients in real-time, and more.

 The accuracy of the predictions will depend on the volume of data available for analysis.
 Many customers may be wary of giving their data due to privacy issues.
 Many applications of data can arise far from the purposes for which the data was originally intended.
-Big data and predictive analytics could raise a number of concerns.
+Big data and predictive analytics could raise several concerns.
 Minor variations in the data accuracy of predictions may often lead to substantial changes in business decisions in the long term.
-In some instances, analytics may also help automate decision making, thereby dramatically reducing the cost of operations.
+In some instances, Predictive Analytics may also help automate decision making, thereby dramatically reducing the cost of operations.
 Hence eliminating data bias is critical for precise outcomes.